neodsp/audio-blocks/README.md

 All block types implement the `AudioBlock` and `AudioBlockMut` traits, with mutable blocks providing in-place modification operations.

+Even if you only need to work with a single memory layout, this crate is still valuable, providing the additional benefit of simplified direct memory access through a consistent interface.

 This crate supports `no_std` environments by disabling default features.
 Note that owned blocks require either the `alloc` or the `std` feature due to heap allocation.

 With the exception of creating new owned blocks, all functionalities within this library are real-time safe.